iLoveTux/aina/README.rst

 Document mode is also useful for near-real-time rendering of static web resources such as charts, tables, dashboards and more.

-Find any more use cases, please open an issue or pull request to add it here and in the wiki
+If you find any more use cases, please open an issue or pull request to add it here and in the wiki

 Credits